Last updated March 7, 2021.

 No one likes to waste time.

-Yet, a quick search of your topic on Google might help change your mind.
+Yet, a quick search of your topic on Google might change your mind.

-When faced with these odds, it’s surprising that anyone bothers to create new content at all.
+When faced with these odds, it’s surprising that anyone bothers to create new blog content at all.

 So, why do we do it?
 Because publishing fresh, relevant content is one of the best ways to attract people to your business.
-In fact, according to the Content Marketing Institute, about 50% of B2B marketers and 57% of B2C marketers were expecting to increase their content marketing budgets in 2020.
+In fact, according to the Content Marketing Institute, nearly 50% of B2B marketers and 59% of B2C marketers were expecting to increase their content marketing budgets in 2020.
 When they checked back in July 2020 (in the midst of the pandemic), things were less certain.
 Still, nearly one-third of marketers said they expected to spend more on content during the second half of the year, while less than 20% were anticipating a decrease.

-So, perhaps it’s time to shift your mindset.
-Instead of thinking of research as a waste of time, think of it as an essential first step toward coming up with blog post ideas and creating content that will drive more traffic to your website and support your marketing goals.
+Perhaps it’s time to shift your mindset.
+Stop thinking of research as a waste of time.
+Instead, think of it as an essential first step toward coming up with blog post ideas and creating content that will drive more traffic to your website and support your marketing goals.

 Step-By-Step Instructions for How to Research Blog Topics

 Keywords are at the heart of every content marketing strategy.
 They are the words or phrases your business wants to be known for.
 So when researching blog topics, it’s important to remember why you’re creating content in the first place.
 You want your business to be found.

 The best way to be found is to focus on the words or phrases your ideal customers actually use.
 While it’s true that search engines are super smart (and are getting smarter every day), the precise keywords you target

 Before you start researching keywords, get a notepad or (better yet) open a document where you can capture notes and screenshots.
 This may sound obvious, but I cannot stress enough how important this is.